-- commentary that sca commentary that scapegoats large groups of people for the actions of a single individual; these perspectives often damag community connections and may increase the likelihood of future violence.
+- - commentary that sca large groups of people for the actions of a single individual; these perspectives often dama these perspectives often damag community connections and may increase the likelihood of future violence.

-- Limit exposure to graphic images and videos on the news and social media, especially for children.
+- I Limit exposure to graphic images and videos on the news and social media, especially for children.

-It is important to talk with children and sak questions to learn their understanding of a mass shooting event.
-Consider the following when talking with children:
+It is important to talk with children and ask questions to learn their understanding of a mass shooting event.
+Consider the following when tailing with children:

-Use age-appropriate language, ask questions about what they may have seen or heard and listen to their concerns: respond in a non-judgmental and empaths:

-or and the contract of the c - Remind children and adolescents that even though some people hurt other people, there are many people working to keep them safe such as police, fire and rescue, and healthcare providers.
+Use age-appropriate language, ask questions about what they may have seen or heard and listen to their concerns: respond in a non-judgmental and enquality and the state of the concerns the state of the stat - Remind children and adolescents that even though some people hurt other people, there are many people working to keep them safe such as police, fire and rescue, and healthcare providers.